 |Rebuilding Credit||Discover it® Secured Credit Card||5 Stars||$0||Bad|

-Finding the right credit card for your needs can be difficult, even with the 1,000+ available offers that distilled into the short list above.
+Finding the right credit card for your needs can be difficult, even with more than 1,000 offers distilled into the short list above.
 With that in mind, we’ve put together some credit card comparison tips that should always help lead you to the proper plastic.

 Credit Card Comparison Tips